PHP echo and print Functions

 echohas no return value, whileprinthas a return value of 1 so it can be used in expressions -

-echocan take multiple parameters, whileprintcan take one argument -
+echocan take multiple parameters, whileprintcan take only one argument -

 echois marginally faster thanprint